I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winddiui/nf-winddiui-drvdriverevent.md

 ## -remarks
 <p>The optional <b>DrvDriverEvent</b> function is called by the spooler's <b>AddPrinterDriverEx</b> and <b>DeletePrinterDriverEx</b> functions, which are described in the Windows SDK documentation.</p>

-<p>The function's purpose is to allow a printer driver's <a href="NULL">printer interface DLL</a> to perform operations needed when the driver is installed or removed.
+<p>The function's purpose is to allow a printer driver's <a href="https://msdn.microsoft.com/2a8cf38f-8e27-4e08-9c0f-5d1a4cd854ac">printer interface DLL</a> to perform operations needed when the driver is installed or removed.
 A typical operation for this function to perform is to create or remove extra driver-specific files that are not specified as dependent files in a <a href="https://msdn.microsoft.com/33f1c836-0846-49d5-8ab5-baadf9e0678c">printer INF file</a>.</p>

 <p>If <i>dwDriverEvent</i> is DRIVER_EVENT_DELETE, the <i>lparam</i> parameter contains the flags that were specified for the <b>DeletePrinterDriverEx</b> function's <i>dwDeleteFlag</i> parameter.
 The <i>lparam</i> parameter is not used if <i>dwDriverEvent</i> is DRIVER_EVENT_INITIALIZE.</p>